wetryingtodorock/getblock-docs/en/rpc-service/xem/rest/xem_account_harvests.md

 ---
-title: xem:/account/harvests \[GET\]
+title: /account/harvests - NEM
-description: Gets an array of harvest info objects for an account.
+description: Example code for the /account/harvests rest method. Сomplete guide on how to use /account/harvests rest in GetBlock.io Web3 documentation.
 ---

 ### Parameters